How I Make an Indian-Style Sauce Base Recipe

 - Shrimp and Sweet Potato Curry - adapted from a Blue Apron recipe, this is another easy recipe to prepare at home that's extremely flavorful.

 - All About Curry - if you want to learn more about Indian curries and how to make them, I urge you to check out this post.

 Indian Style Sauce Base

-If you want to try preparing your own Indian style cooking, this recipe is a good place to start.
-It is basic and can be modified in many ways by reheating with either stock or coconut milk and by adding your favorite curry powder or spice blend.
+If you want to try preparing your own Indian-style cooking, this recipe is a good place to start.
+It is basic and can be modified in many ways by reheating it with either stock or coconut milk and by adding your favorite curry powder or spice blend.